 Unfortunately, if we actually perform this operation on a real digital signal, we wind up with twice as much data as we started with.
 Suppose, for instance, that the original signal S consists of 1000 samples of data.
 Then the resulting signals will each have 1000 samples, for a total of 2000.

-we may keep only one point out of two in each of the two 2000-length
+at the computation, we may keep only one point out of two in each of the two 2000-length samples

-samples to get the complete information.
+to get the complete information.
 This is the notion of downsampling.
+We

 The process on the right, which includes downsampling, produces DWT coefficients.